rmh78/filter-event-service/README.md

 # Filter-Event Service

 This project contains a Quarkus REST service for the **filter-events** of my **osmosis water-filter**.
-The microcontroller of the water-filter will send all flushing and filtering events as HTTP REST calls to the service.
+The micro-controller of the water-filter will send all flushing and filtering events as HTTP REST calls to the service.
 The events are stored in a PostgreSQL database.

 Both the REST service and the PostgreSQL database are hosted on a **k3d Kubernetes cluster** which runs on my **Raspberry Pi4**.
 The k3s cluster comes with its own container registry.